hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 ## 2. Data Preparation

-For the convenience of loading data, we will store data information in the data frame (or CSV file).
+For the convenience of loading data, we will store data information in a data frame (or CSV file).

 We want to have the CSV file that stores the image and mask paths